-- 1 Unless you are installing a hot-plug component such as a cooling fan or power supply, turn off the system and attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2 If you are working with a tower system, place the system on its side on a flat stable surface with the feet overhanging the edge of the work surface. - 3 If present, unlock and remove the Kensington cable lock on the back of the system chassis. - 4 To remove the system cover, turn the latch release lock on the cover latch counterclockwise to the unlocked position.
-See Figure 3-4. - 5 Lift up on the latch on top of the system.
-See Figure 3-4. - Grasp the cover on both sides and carefully lift the cover away from the system.
+- 1 Turn off the system and attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2 Place the system on its side on a flat stable surface with the feet overhanging the edge of the work surface. - If present, unlock and remove the Kensington cable lock on the back of the system chassis. - 4 To remove the system cover, turn the latch release lock on the cover latch counterclockwise to the unlocked position.
+See Figure 3-3. - Lift up on the latch on top of the system.
+See Figure 3-3. - Grasp the cover on both sides and carefully lift the cover away from the system.